no10ds/DEPRECATED-rapid-api/docs/guides/usage/data_access.md

 There are various access levels that restrict permissions to datasets.

-> ⚠️ Note: This just covers the programatic 'client' access.
-For UI users access is granted per dataset.

 ## Sensitivity

 This is the mechanism by which we assign an access level to a dataset.
 It must be specified when the schema is created.